14 Chic Low-Lift Apartment Decorating Ideas

 A room’s focal point draws attention and unifies a design by drawing the eye.
 Create a focal point if your room lacks a natural one, like a bay window or a fireplace.
 This might be an eye-catching ornament, a dramatic lighting design, or an arresting piece of art.

 Wall Art Leaning

 Wall art leaning in unexpected locations gives off an intriguing, carefree appearance and prevents holes in walls.
-Therefore, to make your rental feel more like your own home, you may always lean your artwork against a wall if your lease is stringent on decorating improvements.
+Therefore, to make your rental feel more like your home, you may lean your artwork against a wall if your lease is stringent on decorating improvements.

 Higher Curtain Rod